Stay Connected & Follow us

 Dr. George Downward, MBChB, MSc, PhD

-Assistant Professor at UMC Utrecht and an affiliated researcher at the Institute of Risk Assessment Sciences (IRAS), Utrecht University
+Associate Professor at UMC Utrecht and an affiliated researcher at the Institute of Risk Assessment Sciences (IRAS), Utrecht University

 BIOGRAPHY